bod-endava/e-toast-react/README.md

 This library should be used with an implementation of ```@e-toast/css``` which needs to be imported before any component (normally in the entry point of your react application).
 Otherwise the components will have no style applied.

+## Guidelines

+When creating components keep some things in mind:

+  - Think on how a consumer will use the component
+  - Make it as open as possible
+  - Allow props to the inner html as an object with a clear name (check Button component for an example)
+  - Allow refs by forwarding the ref where it makes sense (use the generator for component with ref for an example)
+  - Some prop types might not make much sense right now (see size prop in Button) but are done thinking in case a new value is needed
+  - Use unions to limit values of props instead of just a huge type like string or number where possible
+  - Keep props as simple as possible
+  - Shared types should go into the sharedTypes folder and exposed in the index.ts file
+  - Export your types! this is so the consumer can use them
+  - Use the generated file as an example on how to write your component! that should answer how you should write required/optional props, forward refs, and how to export the component
+  - To enable storybook auto docgen, destructuring the prop paramenter and typing the component with React.FC is necessary (Lookup the button component)
+  - Please create a README.md for the component.
+Look at the Button component for an example.

 ## 🧪 Unit Testing